richardguarnieri/tech-blog/README.md

 This application is based on Express.js, Sequelize as MySQL's ORM, bcrypt to hash user passwords, express-session to store session cookies,connect-session-sequelize to store session's data on the database and express-handlebars as the templating engine.
 The web look and design was done using SASS.

+The app is deployed on Heroku using clearDB as its database: [https://richard-tech-blog.herokuapp.com/][application-url].

 <p align="right"> - <a href="#home">Return to Home</a></p>

 ### Technology Stack